diabyml/labmanager/src/algorithms.md

 # not genre dependant and not range ref

---- refSign: signs.lessThanEqual.name, // change depending on testExam result
+refSign: signs., // change depending on testExam result
---- ref: 31,
+ref: 31,
---- isGenreDependent: false,
+isGenreDependent: false,

 # not genre dependant and range ref

--- refSign: signs.range.name,
+refSign: signs.range.name,
--- isGenreDependent: false,
+isGenreDependent: false,
--- ref: [25,50],
+ref: [25,50],
 // ref[0] -- is lowerBound
 // ref[1] -- is upperBound

+## The result of test shoulb be null meaning: Negatif or Neant

+refSign: signs.none.name,